Overview

 • Connect with your program and curricular support contact in your College.

-• For help and support understanding the governance process, contact Amanda Storey in the Governance Office
+• For help and support understanding the governance process, contact Danielle Rudulier in the Governance Office

-• For support on curricular changes and the University Course and Program Catalogue, contact the Registrar's Office.
+• For support on curricular changes and the University Course and Program Catalogue, contact the Seanine Warrington in the Registrar's Office.

 • For support on tuition/fee and resource implications, please contact Jennifer Beck in the Strategic Finance Office

-• Once approved, your program will be added to the Course and Program Catalogue.
+• Once approved, your program will be added to the University Catalogue.

 • Consultation with the Registrar (form will be completed during the consultation.
 Contact Seanine Warrington in Registrarial Services)